pyeventsourcing/eventsourcing/README.md

 ```

 After instatiating the application, we can create more example entities
-and expect they will be available in the repository immediately.
+and expect they will be immediately available in the repository.

 ```python
 app = Application(datastore)